 My tech guru made the comment that I had a huge amount of photos that were going to take a long time to backup, and it was clear from the tone of his disembodied voice that this was out of the ordinary.
 He followed that up with the comment, “But that’s what you do, right?”
 My immediate reflexive thought was, “No, that’s not what I do—I’m an animal Reiki shaman and animal communicator.”
 To me photographers are folks who know f-stops and other such technical matters inside and out, and who make their living selling photos to places like National Geographic.

 And then it hit me.
 Photographers tell stories with images.
 I do that, just a wee bit differently.
 While taking photos I combine my Reiki shamanic and animal communication skills to connect with and engage my subjects, encouraging them to open up and share who they are and what they are experiencing—all while the scope of my visual field is no larger than the lens of my camera.
-(And sometimes with the sacred Buffalo Blanket on my back.)
+(And sometimes with the sacred Buffalo Blanket on my back as in photo above.)
 I then use the resulting photos to illustrate the stories I write—many of which happen while all of this is taking place.

 I AM a storyteller in the oldest sense of the word, as that is how teaching stories are passed down, but this animal Reiki shaman now has the benefit of some very modern technology to get those stories out to as many folks as are willing to listen or SEE the messages from the animals.